 Omnichannel marketing is all about connecting the dots between the channels.
 Think of it as something more like a web — bringing everything together — as opposed to pushing everything outward.
 It keeps customers moving around within the brand ecosystem, with each channel working in harmony to nurture more sales and engagement.

-An omnichannel marketing strategy may include things like in-store pickup, smartphone apps to compare prices or download coupons, interactive in-store digital lookbooks or price checkers on tablets throughout the store.
+An omnichannel marketing strategy may include things like in-store pickup, loyalty programmes, smartphone apps to compare prices or download coupons, interactive in-store digital lookbooks or price checkers on tablets throughout the store.

 Omnichannel retail is growing

 Consumers are increasingly connected — and they expect convenience.

 They channel-hop from online stores to physical stores and social media; they use smartphones and tablets, apps and other avenues.
 They look up product reviews on their mobile devices while they’re in the store or on their desktops at home.
 They extensively compare prices amongst your competitors.
 They check social media channels to see if there are any discounts, or to see what others are saying about your brand.
 They want delivery flexibility — the option to choose whether they can get something delivered or pick it up at your store that same day.

 And most important, they want the experience to be delightful, seamless, and personalised to their preferences.